frank038/wbar/README.md

 The taskbar uses the framework wl_framework from Consolatis.

+The audio and volume applets use pulsectl from Mike Kazantsev (mk-fg)

 About the file wclipboard.py: the clipboard stores the text of any length, unless an option to skip very large text clip is changed in the file: MAX_CHARS from 0 (that means all characters) to some number, e.g. 1000 if you want to skip text larger than 1000 characters; SKIP_FILES = 1 : with this option the text that seams from copy/cut operations on files/folders are skipped, unlsess it is setted to 0.